Axel3246/HEBRewards_Testing/README.md

 ## Important Information

-In this repository, you'll find two folders.
+In this repository, you'll find folders for each sprint.
 Here is a quick explanation of their contents:

 **Test_Individual:** Here you'll find the _raw_ code used to do the tests in AquaQA.
 We included them for easy access and code lookup.